suhas11A/lean_game/meetings.md

 **June 27**
-take look at section 1.2, suggestions so far (need to build up tactics, write hints, will send back for feedback) approach for section 1.3? introduce defiition of lofiacl equivalence and tautology, logical equivalence more or less same as \iff p ||| q metalanguage p \iff q is object language
+take look at section 1.2, suggestions so far (need to build up tactics, write hints, will send back for feedback) approach for section 1.3? introduce defiition of logical equivalence and tautology, logical equivalence more or less same as \iff p ||| q metalanguage p \iff q is object language

+**June 30**
+section 1.2 has more details than section 1.1, maybe too much detail forall_elim and exists_elim: trying to guess what the student would do
+- we don't like simp
+- also should we use the name ring, too early to introduce, never do ring axioms anyway
+- can give students handful of useful theorems quantifier elimination levels have both quantifiers in the goal and assumption
+- many confuse introduction and elmination so this is confusing, so save the current thm for a later exercise